iKeaght/DataStructuresAndAlgorithms/README.md

 After learning theory, I wanted to learn by praticing !

 # How to use
-You can clone the repository and use a large number of algorithms on various data structures.
+You can clone the repository and use a large number of algorithms on various data structures.<br>
+Write you code directly inside main.cpp.

 ## Search algorithms
 You can use the following algorithms :